-Agentic artificial intelligence (AI) has changed enterprise operations.
-Agentic AI acts with purpose by planning, deciding and executing multi-step tasks to achieve specific goals.
-Agentic AI observes its environment, reasons through complex scenarios and takes co-ordinated action across enterprise systems.
+Agentic artificial intelligence (AI) continues to change enterprise operations.
+Agentic AI, through human oversight, can plan, decide and execute multi-step tasks to achieve specific goals.
+It can interpret context, reason through complex scenarios and co-ordinate actions across systems.

 Agentic AI is already transforming core functions from customer service and e-commerce to human resources and cybersecurity.
 Whether your organisation is deploying its first agents or expanding existing capabilities, the first step is understanding how this technology moves beyond simple automation to enterprise-scale operations.